Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Immediately call your doctor if you experience one or more red flag signs (see the next section).

 3. Post-polypectomy coagulation syndrome.

-Polypectomy via colonoscopy may result in a severe form of inflammation (burn) at the site of polypectomy.
+Polypectomy via colonoscopy may result in severe inflammation (burn) at the polypectomy site.
 A condition called post-polypectomy electrocoagulation syndrome.

 The electrocoagulation causes a burn that extends to the whole thickness of your colon and the peritoneum (lining of the abdomen) (reference).

 Due to severe inflammation, you may suffer from severe abdominal pain which is more severe.